esteinig/sccion/README.md

 2. parallelized read-to-assembly and read-genotyping pipeline in `Nextflow`
 3. real-time `MinHash` typing of uncorrected nanopore reads with `Sketchy`

-`SCCion` combines a variety of databases constructed during previous efforts to develop genoem typing programs specific to MRSA.
+`SCCion` combines a variety of databases constructed during previous efforts to develop genome typing programs specific to MRSA.
 As such, it is an agglomerate beast that sources from many different open-source projects.
 Please make sure to have a look at the `Citations` section to figure out who to pay honor and respect to, for their efforts in creating some of the underlying databases used in this program.

 Pre-print available on BioRxiv.